ShellCodingGH/ShepherdStory/README.md

 # 部署 (Install)
 1. ```pip install comfy-cli```
 2. ```comfy install```
+3. download this repo as zip, extract all files in this repo into your /root folder or a folder of your choice. *For 深睿: 请把my_utils.py文件中的 ```working_folder```改为你的 working directory*
-3. download the zip for these custom nodes and put into the ```custom_nodes``` folder: https://github.com/SeargeDP/SeargeSDXL, https://github.com/Suzie1/ComfyUI_Comfyroll_CustomNodes, https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet
+4. download the zip for these custom nodes and put into the ```custom_nodes``` folder: https://github.com/SeargeDP/SeargeSDXL, https://github.com/Suzie1/ComfyUI_Comfyroll_CustomNodes, https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet
-4. use your CivitAI token to download these base model weights and put into the ```models/checkpoints``` folder: https://civitai.com/models/370529/atomix-anime-xl
+5. use your CivitAI token to download these base model weights and put into the ```models/checkpoints``` folder: https://civitai.com/models/370529/atomix-anime-xl

 ```
 wget "https://civitai.com/api/download/models/413937?type=Model&format=SafeTensor&size=pruned&fp=fp16&token=YOUR_CIVITAI_TOKEN" -O comfy/ComfyUI/models/checkpoints/AtomicXL.safetensors